Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide.md

 * **TransitLines**: Lines feature class containing your transit lines.
 A line has been created between each pair of stops that is directly connected by a transit trip (ie, has no other stops between them).
 In cases where two stops are directly connected by multiple modes, such as both bus and tram, a separate line will be created for each mode.
 The lines do not correspond to the actual route taken by the transit vehicles.
 They are simply straight lines between connected stops.
 This feature class will be located in the feature dataset you selected as input.
 * **GTFS.sql**: SQL database containing processed GTFS data.
 This database is located in the geodatabase that houses the feature dataset you selected and will be used for further preprocessing.
 You shouldn't need to look at this for anything, but don't delete it because it will be used by the network dataset during analysis.

+*Note: If you receive an error message saying "GTFS dataset contains empty values for arrival_time or departure_time in stop_times.txt.
+Although the GTFS spec allows empty values for these fields, this toolbox requires exact time values for all stops.
+You will not be able to use this dataset for your analysis.", you might still be able to use the GTFS dataset by estimating the arrival_time and departure_time values using the [Interpolate Blank Stop Times](http://www.arcgis.com/home/item.html?id=040da6b55503489b90fa51eea6483932) tool.*

 ## 4) Create connector features between the transit lines/stops and your other data